 If you’ve ever shopped for ice cream or other vanilla desserts, you’ve probably noticed that there are two types: plain vanilla and French vanilla.
 And you’ve probably wondered about the differences between French vanilla vs. vanilla.
-Search no further – this article will break down french vanilla vs. vanilla for you!
-It will also cover what French vanilla is, what vanilla is, and analyze the top five differences so you never mistake the two again!
+Search no further – this article will break down French vanilla vs. vanilla for you!
+It will also cover what French vanilla is and what vanilla is, and analyze the top five differences so you never mistake the two again!

 What is Vanilla?

 Vanilla is the fruit of orchid in the genus vanilla, which is commonly known as “vanilla bean.”
 It is the most basic flavor of ice cream and contains a base of sugar, cream, vanilla essence, milk, and salt.